FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Cleek research.
 Another 185 words (13 lines of text) covering the years 1679, 1755 and are included under the topic Early Cleek History in all our PDF Extended History products and printed products wherever possible.

-Another 23 words (2 lines of text) are included under the topic Early Cleek Notables in all our PDF Extended History products and printed products wherever possible.
+Another 17 words (1 lines of text) are included under the topic Early Cleek Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Cleek family moved to Ireland, but this topic is not covered in this excerpt.
 Another 169 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-This page was last modified on 21 August 2013 at 16:06.
+This page was last modified on 19 April 2016 at 09:18.